There are many things that can trigger a panic attack, but maybe not in the way that you think.

 What is an emotional memory?

 Your emotions and how your memories are formed are linked.
-You don’t remember everything that happens in your life, but events that have a strong emotion attached to them are more likely to be stored in memory for you.
+You don’t remember everything that happens in your life, but events with a strong emotion attached to them are more likely to be stored in memory for you.

-It’s outside the scope of this post, but events that evoke a very strong emotion are more likely to be remembered.
-For example, those of you who are old enough remember where you were, who you were with and everything about September 11th attacks.
+It’s outside the scope of this post, but events that evoke a powerful emotion are more likely to be remembered.
+For example, those who are old enough remember where you were, who you were with and everything about the September 11th attacks.
 Everything about an event with heightened emotion is remembered.

-Your brain will be more likely to remember events with a strong emotional charge.
+Your brain will more likely remember events with a strong emotional charge.
 In doing so, should something similar happen, it can then alert you to the fact

-Getting back to what I said, that it is not necessarily the person, place or thing that triggers your panic attack, if you had a panic attack in a car park, it is not the car park itself (as in the concrete) but your emotional memory of how terrible it felt that can act as a trigger.
+Getting back to what I said, it is not necessarily the person, place or thing that triggers your panic attack; if you had a panic attack in a car park, it is not the car park itself (as in the concrete) but your emotional memory of how terrible it felt that could act as a trigger.

-It is understandable though if you do not want to go back into the carpark.
-This is okay in the short term, but in the long term it is not going to be very helpful for you.
+It is understandable, though, if you do not want to go back into the car park.
+This is okay in the short term, but in the long term, it will not benefit you.

-If you really want to find the culprit, in the case of my example above, the culprit and avoiding the carpark is not the answer.
-Learning how to work with the emotional memory as a trigger will be more helpful to you in the long run as you can’t avoid the person, place or thing but you can change your reaction to it.
+If you want to find the culprit, in my example above, the culprit and avoiding the car park is not the answer.
+Learning how to work with the emotional memory as a trigger will be more helpful in the long run as you can’t avoid the person, place or thing, but you can change your reaction to it.

-You can read more emotional memories and anxiety here.
+You can read more about emotional memories and anxiety here.